Kevin McDermott (American football): Minnesota Vikings

 On April 3, 2015, McDermott signed a two-year contract with the Minnesota Vikings.
 On August 8, 2016, he signed a four-year extension with the Vikings.

 In Week 16 of the 2017 season, McDermott suffered a dislocated shoulder and was placed on injured reserve on December 30, 2017.

 In Week 4 of the 2018 season, McDermott lost the tip of his left pinky finger in an opponent's face mask.
 He finished the game and played the rest of the year.

 On August 11, 2019, McDermott was released by the Vikings after the team drafted Austin Cutting.

 Personal life

 McDermott is married to Lauren, a published author and UCLA alum.
 His father, Kevin Sr., played basketball at South Dakota State University from 1971 to 1974.
 His mother, Deborah, was inducted into the Broadcasting & Cable Hall of Fame in October 2013.
-His younger brother Conor, a former starting left tackle for the UCLA football team, was drafted by the New England Patriots in the sixth round of the 2017 NFL draft.
+His younger brother Conor, a former starting left tackle for the UCLA football team, was selected by the New England Patriots in the sixth round of the 2017 NFL draft.
 McDermott is Catholic.
 In 2018, McDermott graduated with his Master of Business Administration from Indiana University's Kelley School of Business.
 McDermott is also a certified pilot.